Interactive Learning Paradigms, Incorporated

 Stainless steel glove dispenser

-Help your employees to avoid erythema with stylish safety dispensers from Safety Emporium.
+Encourage your workers to wear their gloves with stylish safety dispensers from Safety Emporium.

 Erythema is found on certain Safety Data Sheets in Section 11 (toxicological information) to describe a rash that forms as a result of skin contact with the material (see contact dermatitis).